JariNestel/Discord-Random-Diep-Bugtracker/README.md

 # Discord-Random-Diep-Bugtracker

+⚠️Depreciation Warning⚠️: This Software is no longer maintained as of 2020-10-11

 This is the public Bugtracker for the Spade Squads RandomDiep Bot

 This repository is the preffered way to: